By Mike Kocsis | 7 minutes read | Last updated: November 21, 2023 |

 Before undergoing TRT, it’s important to understand the main distinction between these methods.
 You should also understand the pros and cons of each, so you can make an informed decision on your treatment.

-The reason they’re so popular is because they’re simple to use.
-They are usually applied to the skin in the morning and the evening before bed for best results. .
+UK Gels and creams are the of the most favoured methods of Testosterone Replacement Therapy for those unable or unwilling to inject themselves.
+Many doctors swear by its efficacy to raise low testosterone.
+The reason they’re so popular is that they’re simple to use.
+They are usually applied to the skin in the morning and the evening before bed for best results.
 Typical areas of application include; the shoulders, upper arms and scrotum.
-Gels and creams tend to come in various concentrations.PROS
+Gels and creams tend to come in varying concentrations.

 Testosterone can be injected one of two ways; subcutaneously (subQ) – i.e. through fat, or intramuscularly (IM).
 Doctors prescribe testosterone injections because of their predictability and titratable nature.
 This allows stability of blood testosterone levels.

+There is no right or wrong choice.
+Both injections and some topical formulations can be effective methods of treatment for low testosterone.
+The question is, which one is right for you?
+Ultimately it depends on your individual circumstances.
+Using a topical formulation would be the easiest route for administering Testosterone Replacement Therapy if you are not able to comfortably inject.
+They’re easy to apply with minimal hassle.
 But if you are someone who leads an active lifestyle then they may not be for you.
 Sweating interferes with the absorption of the testosterone if you’ve recently applied it, requiring reapplication.
-Similarly, the topical formulation such as a cream or gel can be transferred to another person if contact with skin where it was applied.
+Similarly, the topical formulation such as a cream or gel can be transferred to another person if there is skin-to-skin contact with where it was applied.
 This is often why scrotal application can be beneficial.

 Remember, any decision on treatment should always be taken under the supervision of a qualified doctor.
 If you want to book an appointment with a doctor to discuss testosterone treatment options, then get in contact with us.